victhorAln/victhorAln/README.md

 - 🌱 I’m currently learning React, Kotlin, Xamarin and Node
 - 💬 Ask me about whatever you want
 - 📫 How to reach me: my twitter @VitinhoAln; Email:escolavitinho@hotmail.com
--    Fun fact:my name is victhor, with "thor", like the god of thunder ⚡
+-    Fun fact:my name is Victhor, with "thor", like the god of thunder ⚡